Your Rights in Municipal Court

 - To bail, and to be advised as to the amount of bail set by the Court.

-- If you are not a citizen of the United States, you are advised that a conviction of the offense for which you have been charged may have the consequences of deportation, exclusion from admission to the U.S., or denial of naturalization pursuant to the laws of the U.S. You have the right to consult with an attorney prior to entering a plea of guilty or nolo contendere.
+- If you are not a citizen of the United States, you are advised that a conviction of the offense for which you have been charged may have the consequences of deportation, exclusion from admission to the United States, or denial of naturalization pursuant to the laws of the United States.
+You have the right to consult with an attorney prior to entering a plea of guilty or nolo contendere.

 Expungement of juvenile records